intel/pcm/doc/WINDOWS_HOWTO.md

 If you are getting the error `Starting MSR service failed with error 3 The system cannot find the path specified.` try to uninstall the driver by running `pcm --uninstallDriver` and optionally reboot the system.

-Graphical Perfmon front end:
+## Graphical Perfmon front end

-1. Compile the windows MSR driver (msr.sys) with Windows DDK Kit (see the sources in the WinMSRDriver directory).
+1. Follow [Compile the windows MSR driver](#compile-the-windows-msr-driver) to compile the windows MSR driver (msr.sys).
 For Windows 7 and later versions you have to sign the msr.sys driver additionally ([http://msdn.microsoft.com/en-us/library/ms537361(VS.85).aspx](http://msdn.microsoft.com/en-us/library/ms537361(VS.85).aspx)).

 2. Copy msr.sys into the c:\windows\system32 directory